MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 }
 ```

+#### Example Implementation

 To ensure the specification are applied to the resource after the deployment we are writing a script to validate its properties.

 Therefore, we need to first get the resource and its properties.
 Using the Az module we can leverage a `Get-` command.

 The Azure module provide the command `Get-AzResource` to query any resource by `Name`, as well as either a `ResourceGroup` or `ResourceType`.

-We are can get the deployed resource by using `Get-AzResource -ResourceType 'Microsoft.Storage/storageAccounts'` without providing a ResourceGroupName.
+We can get the deployed resource by using `Get-AzResource -ResourceType 'Microsoft.Storage/storageAccounts'` without providing a ResourceGroupName.
 As Storage Accounts are unique by name this will only return one account.
 Other resources might support reuse of names, this should be considered.

-In PowerShell a best practice is to enable Pipelines support, which essentials means an array of objects should be passable to the script anyway.
+In PowerShell a best practice is to enable Pipeline support.
+Essentials this means to accept an array of objects that should be passable by the script.

 Now, to ensure the specification is met we need to add assertion based on the specification to validate the settings are set correctly on the deployed Azure Resource.

-We are storing the file with a `*.spec.ps1`, `Spec` as a means to describing that this is a specification that is going to be validated.
+We are storing the file with a `*.spec.ps1` file type.
+`Spec` as a means to describing that this is file contains a specification that is going to be validated.

-> If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts must end with .Tests.ps1 in order for Invoke‐Pester to run them.
+> If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts must end with `.Tests.ps1` in order for Invoke‐Pester to run them.
 See [Creating a Pester Test](https://github.com/pester/Pester/wiki/Pester#creating-a-pester-test)

-As Pester will pick up every `*.Tests.ps1` we want the specification to not be triggered, rather our loop through all resource manager templates should invoke our specification and validate.
+As Pester will pick up every `*.Tests.ps1` we want the specification to not be triggered, rather our loop through all resources, subjects under tests, should invoke our specification.

-Hence we are going to create a new file with the name `*.Tests.ps1` which will invoke our `*.spec.ps1` with a given name.
+Hence we are going to create an additonal file with the file ending  `*.Tests.ps1`, which will invoke all `*.spec.ps1` with a given name (and resource group name).
-This can of course be merged and adjusted as this approach is very opinionated, using this approach will enable you to extend your checks dynamically by adding more `*.spec.ps1` files.
+This can be merged and adjusted, if the flexibility is not needed, and as this approach is very opinionated.
+Using this approach, however, will enable you to extend your specifications dynamically by adding more and more spec `*.spec.ps1` files.

 ```powershell
 # adls.acceptance.spec.ps1